zengbing15/lumos_doc/docs/guides/indexer.md

 id: indexer
 title: Set Up the Lumos Indexer
 ---
-Lumos is designed based on the [Index-Query-Assemble](https://docs.nervos.org/docs/reference/cell#index-query-assemble-pattern) pattern.
+Lumos was designed on the basis of the [Index-Query-Assemble](https://docs.nervos.org/docs/reference/cell#index-query-assemble-pattern) pattern.
 The Lumos indexer polls blocks from a CKB node, indexes them and stores the indexed data in a local database to provide optimal queries.

 <!--Dapps built with Lumos must have an indexer configured and running.-->